VitorGuedesMadeira/Exploration-Getaways-BACKEND/README.md

 - Type `cd Exploration-Getaways-BACKEND`
 - Type `code .`
 - Run `bundle install`

+# NOTE you need to have a master key in config directory.
+If none exists generate one.
+      - First delete `credentials.yml.enc`
+      - Run EDITOR="code" bundle exec rails credentials:edit

 - Run `rails db:create db:migrate`
 - Optionally you can run `rails db:seed` to populate it
 - Run `rails server` to open the local server